Q&A: How do I calm my anxiety?

 Because we are all unique individuals with differences in genetics, family history, hormonal balance, responses to traumatic events, diets, and lifestyles, there is no one magic cure-all for anxiety, depression, or stress disorders.
 Get professional advice and experiment with different treatments while keeping a journal on your stress triggers, moods, energy levels, thoughts, and feelings.
 Learn how to creating healthy habits to reduce your anxiety.
-Don’t despair as anxiety and stress disorders can be managed and if we seek appropriate support, a free, happy life will be lived.
+Anxiety and stress disorders can be managed if we seek appropriate support, a free, happy life will be lived.

 What is Mountain Trek?